developersdigest/llm-answer-engine/README.md

 In addition to the Next.JS version of the project, there is a backend only version that uses Node.js and Express.
 Which is located in the 'original-express-api' directory.
 This is a standalone version of the project that can be used as a reference for building a similar API.
 There is also a readme file in the 'original-express-api' directory that explains how to run the backend version.

-[Watch the tutorial here](https://youtu.be/43ZCeBTcsS8) for a detailed guide on setting up and running this project.
-The video covers every step of the process, from API key acquisition to server deployment.
+[Watch the express tutorial here](https://youtu.be/43ZCeBTcsS8) for a detailed guide on setting up and running this project.

 ## Contributing